USC-Fall-2024-Math-587/homework0/README.md

   <img src="images/side_bar.png">
 </p>

-- Click on the TeX icon > View Latex PDF > View in web browser and then click through the popup.
-This will open up the pdf in a separate tab/window.
+- Click on the TeX icon > View Latex PDF > View in VS Code Tab.
+This will open up the pdf in a separate tab in VS Code.

 <p align="center">
   <img src="images/pdf_viewer.png">